 How to become a PE teacher

-Working with children and young people can be very rewarding, and knowing that you are helping to develop them in a range of skills and wellbeing is something of which you can be proud.
+Supporting the growth and development of pupils and young people in a physical education setting can be very rewarding and knowing that you are helping them to develop their learning in a number of ways, whilst also nurturing their wellbeing is something of which you can be proud.
 Here are a few things you should know about entering the world of teaching physical education.

 What does a PE teacher do?